 Vikings NFC North odds

-The Packers clinched the NFC North and the Vikings have been eliminated from the division race.
+The Packers clinched the NFC North and the Vikings were eliminated from the division race in 2020.

 How to bet on the Minnesota Vikings

 The moneyline is the simplest of bets, decided by the straight-up winner and loser of each game.
 Consider the following example:

 The Vikings are considered favorites in this matchup (indicated by -125), requiring a $125 bet to win $100 (plus the initial bet back).
 The Eagles are the underdog in this matchup, paying out $280 total for a $100 bet ($180 in winnings).
 How much either team wins or loses by does not matter in moneyline betting, the payout remains the same.

 Betting on the point spread is determinant on how many points a team wins or loses by.
 Take the following example:

 - Vikings -1.5 (-110)

 In this example, Minnesota is favored by 1.5 points, indicated by “-1.5.”
 If the Vikings win the game 31-28, the Vikings (-1.5) win the bet and would have a total payout of $19.09 on a $10 bet ($9.09 in profit).
 If the Cardinals keep the game within two or win outright– say they win 37-34– the Cardinals (+1.5) would win, and the payout would be the same as listed above.